Joseph Boivin: Career

+Personal life

+He married Miss Emma Gilbert of Lewiston, Maine, in September 1901; they had four children between 1902 and 1907: Dominique, Therese, Gilberte and Gertrude.

-Boivin suffered with chronic nephritis for several months in 1930; he died at home (420 Notre Dame Avenue) on Sunday, July 6, 1930 of myocarditis.
+Boivin suffered with chronic nephritis for several months in 1930; he died at home (420 Notre Dame Avenue) on Sunday, July 6, 1930, of myocarditis.
 He is buried in the Boivin family lot at Mount Calvary Cemetery in Manchester.